lucidrains/x-transformers/README.md

 Update: after more experiments, it seems that in the context of BPE encoding, with rotary turned on, there is no benefit to shifting. for character-level training, shifting may still improve a tiny bit

+Update: When doing BPE encoded tokens, it seems that shift of 2 will bottleneck the dimensions (divided by 5).
+It is recommended you always do a shift of 1, unless if you are working with character level.

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder